Zygmunt Gorgolewski: Life and career

-He was also appointed as the main architect of the refurbishment of the palace of Ferdynand Radziwiłł in Ołyka, Volhynia.
+He was also appointed as the main architect of the refurbishment of Olyka Castle owned by Ferdynand Radziwiłł in Ołyka, Volhynia.
 During his stay there, Gorgolewski for the first time visited Vilnius, Kraków, Kyiv and Lviv.
 The latter city enjoyed a period of fast expansion and in 1875 Gorgolewski took part in the contest for the project of the future Diet of Galicia and Lodomeria.
 His project was the most disputed and highly praised, but it was finally turned down, mostly due to financial reasons.

 In 1879, Gorgolewski married Helena née Hulewicz.
 He was also an active member of many architectural juries across partitioned Poland.
 Among others, he was the member of the jury during the contest for the project of Kraków Old Theatre (1889), the bank in Czerniowce and Church of St. Elizabeth in Lviv.
 In 1893 he moved to Lviv, where he was chosen as the main architect of the Grand Theatre (1897–1900).
 To avoid being accused of using his well-established position in society, Gorgolewski prepared his winning project of the theatre in secret and then sent it under a false name from Leipzig.
 Other notable building of his authorship was the Industrial School in the same city.
 In 1894, he was a member of a team of architects supervising the construction of over 100 pavilions for the General National Exhibition in Lviv.

 Gorgolewski died in Lviv and was buried in the Lychakiv Cemetery.